Travel advice for South Africa

 June is also the start of the dry season in many of South Africa's national parks, including Kruger National Park.
 With the vegetation becoming sparse, wildlife viewing becomes increasingly rewarding as animals gather around water sources, making it easier to spot them during game drives and safaris.

-That said, you will want to pack smart for your June trip — while this month generally experiences less rainfall than the summer months, some regions may still receive sporadic showers (especially along the eastern coast and in the Garden Route area).
+That said, you will want to pack smart for your June trip — while this month generally experiences less rainfall than the summer months, some regions may still receive sporadic showers (especially along the eastern coast and in the Yard Route area).

 Want to be better prepared for your trip to South Africa?
 Read our useful travel tips for visiting South Africa.
 And if you're going on a family trip, also find out all the information you need from our guide to South Africa with kids.